Cc0nch/CV_EvaluatorProject/README.md

-# All the files have been sorted into branches
-There were some difficulties so it might look a bit scuffed
+# There were some difficulties so it might look a bit scuffed, have mercy